Testmann99/communityassets/missing_files.md

 These are broken file references in mhclo and mhmat files

-## Marco_105

-* In collier_02 mhmat, diffuseTexture is set to clothes/Textures_common/CollierCou.png, but this file does not exist.
-* In collier_02 mhmat, litsphereTexture is set to litspheres/lit_leather.png, but this file does not exist.

 ## frankyaye

 * In bra_string_pink mhclo, material is set to bra_string_pink.mhmat, but this file does not exist.
 * In panty_string mhclo, material is set to panty_string.mhmat, but this file does not exist.
 * In tights mhclo, material is set to tights.mhmat, but this file does not exist.

+## o4saken

+* In assassins mhmat, diffuseTexture is set to JACKETDIFUSE.png normalmapTexture JACKETNORM.png aomapTexture JACKETAO.png, but this file does not exist.

 ## pixel_pretty